reubendb/MFC/README.md

 This is required because MacOS now ships with the `gcc` commmand mapped to `clang` and `brew` does not like messing with this.
 We do *not* support `clang` due to its conflicts with our Silo dependency.

+### Fetch and build MFC

 The following commands fetch and build MFC and its required dependencies.
 The dependencies are built to the `dependencies/build/` directory within your MFC installation.
 This should have no impact on your local installation(s) of these packages.

-+ Fetch MFC's source code and enter its root directory

 ```
 git clone https://github.com/MFlowCode/MFC && cd MFC